Is global poverty solvable?

 PERSPECTIVE:

 Although there are American communities with unsafe water sources, the U.S. generally has some of the safest and easiest access to clean water on the planet.
 In fact, 99% of tap water in the U.S. is drinkable.
-Nonetheless, Americans spend roughly $16 billion every year on bottled water.
-With that amount of money, we could practically eradicate diseases that still plague impoverished children and communities around the world.
+Nonetheless, Americans spent more than $40 billion on bottled water in 2021.
+With that amount of money, we could cover more than a third of the cost of providing safe water to the world.

-Children International has programs in place to teach children about the benefits of proper sanitation, as well as health initiatives that distribute annual anti-parasite treatments to communities with unsafe drinking water.
+Children International has programs in place to teach children about the benefits of proper sanitation, as well as health initiatives that help keep residents healthy in communities with unsafe drinking water.

 PERSPECTIVE: